 \subsection{Datasets}

 The literature review reveals that many graph-based text representation methods have been evaluated on different datasets.
-Most of the time, the proposals were each introduced for a specific task domain and validated on text with very restricted characteristics such as a limited vocabulary and an average document length not greater than 221 words \citep{hassan-banea-2006-random, yao2019graph}.
-Hence, it is unclear how these approaches can generalize to new data and be applied to long documents in a more general scenario.
+Most of the time, the proposals were each introduced for a specific task domain and validated on text with very restricted characteristics, such as a limited vocabulary and an average document length of up to 221 words \citep{hassan-banea-2006-random, yao2019graph}.
+Hence, it is unclear how well these approaches can generalize to other kinds of data in different domains and be applied to longer documents.

-We consider five publicly available datasets for text classification.
-These are labeled by experts and validated by the community.
-The datasets are summarized in \autoref{tab:datasets}.